MiDDiz/cl_chess/README.md

 Prepared for The Odin Project's Ruby Final Project

+### In order to play, cd to the lib folder and run 'ruby game.rb'

 ## Complete with all the special moves (en passant, castling, promotion)

 	* You will be prompted if you want to castle or do en passant when the correct situation occurs.